Zeeshan-Altaf/zeeshan-altaf.github.io/_projects/heart_patients/index.md

 ---

 ---
-{% include image-gallery.html images="/dataset_distribution_42.jpg" height="400" %}
+{% include image-gallery.html images="/outcome_distribution.png" height="400" %}
-**Among 42 categories, Entertainment, Politics and Wellness accounts for more than 30% of the data which leads to imbalance distribution.**
+**~85% of the patients survived (LET_IS = 0) after 72 hours of being admitted to hospital, indicates high outcome class imbalance.**
-{% include image-gallery.html images="/CRIME_headline.jpg" height="400" %}  {% include image-gallery.html images="/U.S. NEWS_headline.jpg" height="400" %}
+{% include image-gallery.html images="/age_var.png" height="400" %}  {% include image-gallery.html images="/U.S. NEWS_headline.jpg" height="400" %}
-**World Cloud Analysis of two categorize (CRIME & U.S.NEWS) reveals the ovelapping nature of dataset.**
+**Most of the patients aged between 55-75 and it is evident that this age group is more prone to heart attack.**
-{% include image-gallery.html images="/test_accuracy_21.jpg" height="400" %}
+{% include image-gallery.html images="/imp_features.png" height="400" %}
-**Test accuracy of DistilBART with 21 categories, achieving 71.0% accuracy.**
+**Top 5 most important features for predicting the outcome class in XGBoost.**